vybdev/vyb/README.md

 1. "template" loads the prompt YAML, computes inclusion/exclusion sets.
 2. "selector" walks the workspace to gather the right files.
-3. The user & system messages are built, then sent to `llm/openai`.
+3. The user & system messages are built, then sent to `llm`.
 4. The JSON reply is validated and applied to the working tree.

 ---